 - Salt and pepper, to taste

-- 1 or 2 garlic cloves, peeled and smashed
+- 1 or 2 garlic cloves, smashed

-- 1 to 1.5 tsp smoked sweet paprika (to taste)
+- 1 to 1.5 teaspoons smoked paprika (or to taste)

-- 1 TBSP olive oil (or other cooking oil)
+- 1 tablespoon olive oil (or your preferred cooking oil)

 - 1 medium-sized sweet onion, diced (such as Vidalia)